Australasian Journal of Philosophy

 • A Review Editor will normally initiate the review process, but individuals are welcome to make contact with the Journal so as to nominate themselves as reviewers.
 No book reviews, book notes, or critical notices are to be submitted without a prior invitation from a Review Editor.

 • There is no guarantee of review of any given book, even if a copy is supplied.
-While we review books from all over the world, we make a special effort (although we do not promise) to cover books authored or edited by philosophers resident in Australasia.
+While we review books from all over the world, we make a special effort (although we do not promise) to cover books authored by philosophers resident in Australasia.
 Decisions about reviews are made by the Editor on advice from the Review Editors.
 Every effort is made by Review Editors to secure qualified and expert reviewers for any book.

 • Book Reviews are to be between 1500 and 1800 words; Book Notes are to be no longer than 400 words.
 Neither Book Reviews nor Book Notes may include notes.
 Sometimes, a short bibliography is needed in a Book Review but never in a Book Note.
 (If a citation is needed within an AJP Book Note—a combination that is, we stress, rare—the details must appear in the body of the Note.)
 Book Reviews and Book Notes are to be submitted in an editable format, not as a pdf.